data-apis/scipy-2023-presentation/paper.rst

 Introduction
 ============

-*TODO: Need more for the intro here, including a motivating example.*

 Today, Python users have a wealth of choice for libraries and frameworks for numerical computing, data science, machine learning, and deep learning.
 New frameworks pushing forward the state of the art in these fields appear every year.
 One unintended consequence of all this activity has been fragmentation in the fundamental building blocks--multidimensional arrays (a.k.a. tensors)--that underpin the Python data ecosystem.

 This fragmentation comes with significant costs, from reinvention and implementation of arrays and associated APIs to siloed technical stacks targeting only one array library to the proliferation of user guides providing guidance on how to convert between, and interoperate among, libraries.
 Too often, the APIs of each library are largely similar, but each have enough differences that end users have to relearn and rewrite code in order to work with multiple libraries.
 This process can be very painful as the transition is far from seamless.

 ..
-Consider inserting Figure 2 from Year 1 report
+TODO: Consider inserting Figure 2 from Year 1 report

 The Python Data APIs Consortium aims to address this problem by standardizing a fundamental array data structure and an associated set of common APIs for working with arrays, thus facilitating interchange and interoperation.

 Motivating Example
 ------------------